What happens to the money you contribute to various charities as a Partner in Giving?

-Access to Community Services ‐ Options in Community Living: Jenny
+Access to Community Services ‐ Dreamweavers, VSA Wisconsin: Clem

-Due to the generous donations from two adjoining landowners, nearly 30 acres of land were added to the Valley View Preserve in the Town of Middleton, which now totals nearly 110 acres.
-The property includes a scenic section of the Ice Age National Scenic Trail as well as several loop trails among acres of restored oak savanna and prairie.
-Each year, volunteers from across the state and beyond flock to trail building and maintenance events at different points along the Ice Age Trail.
-This process allows the trail to grow and maintain its status as one of the premier hiking trails in the United States.
+MSC-trained volunteers apply their knowledge and experience to local trail-building projects.
+Each year, volunteers from across the state and beyond flock to these trail building events at different points along the Ice Age Trail.
+This process allows the Ice Age Trail to grow and maintain its status as one of the premier hiking trails in the United States.

-Hunger Relief Fund ‐ Central City Churches: Frank
+Hunger Relief Fund ‐ Central City Churches: Glenn

 United Way of Dane County: Play and Learn program